The Baltimore & Ohio's Washington–Chicago Express at La Paz, Indiana. The train is led by EMD E8 No. 1439.

 WASHINGTON–CHICAGO EXPRESS

-The Washington–Chicago Express, an American named passenger train of the Baltimore and Ohio Railroad (B&O), was one of four daily B&O trains operating between Washington, D.C., and Chicago, Illinois, via Pittsburgh, Pennsylvania during the 1930s–1960s.
+The Washington–Chicago Express and Chicago-Washington Express were American named passenger train of the Baltimore and Ohio Railroad (B&O), and were one of four daily B&O trains operating between Washington, D.C., and Chicago, Illinois, via Pittsburgh, Pennsylvania during the 1930s–1960s.
 Other B&O trains of that period on the route were the Capitol Limited, Columbian, and the Shenandoah.

 Operating westbound as Train No. 9, the Chicago Express, and eastbound as Train No. 10, the Washington Express, it was an "accommodation" train, meaning that it made stops at most stations along the route bypassed by B&O's other trains, resulting in a slower timecard than the more prestigious Capitol Limited.
 The Washington–Chicago Express required a leisurely 18½ hours for its 767-mile (1,234 km) journey, compared to the faster Capitol Limited's 16-hour pace.
 The Washington–Chicago Express was also B&O's primary train for mail and Railway Express Agency shipments, having heavy head end equipment consisting of several Railway Post Office (RPO) cars, baggage cars, and bulk mail boxcars.
 The Washington–Chicago Express continued to offer Pullman sleeping car and dining car service into the mid-1960s.